 In a week or two many Irish people will have their homes bedecked in flashing Santas, snowmen, sleighs, and all sorts of light displays.
-None of this existed here 15 years ago.
-Back then all you'd see was the family Christmas tree in the window of a house - there would be no outdoor decorations.
+None of this existed when I first moved to Ireland in the early 90s.
+Back then the only decorations you'd see when you went by a house was the Christmas tree in the window – there were no outdoor decorations.
 Now every neighborhood is like Times Square.
 American influence.

 Yet, there's one American holiday tradition that refuses to leave America's shores – Thanksgiving.
-Yup, tomorrow is one of the biggest days of the year in America, but here it's simply Thursday, November 26.
+Yup, Thanksgiving is one of the biggest days of the year in America, but here it's simply another Thursday.
 No holiday, no parades, no football (that's another sad story), no nothing.
 It can be the most depressing day of the year for an American in Ireland.

 Instinctively all Americans know when Thanksgiving comes around.
 It's ingrained in our DNA.
 When that 4th week of November comes around you begin to salivate at the thought of the big turkey dinner, like some Pavlovian dog.
 Whether you're state-side or in Ireland or anywhere else for that matter you've just gotta have turkey.

 It's easier said than done, however.
-You can't find a turkey in the stores here.
+You can't just walk in and buy a turkey in the stores here.
 All the turkeys in Ireland are earmarked for December 25.
-And if you have to work a full day tomorrow, there's no time to prepare a Thanksgiving dinner.
+And if you have to work a full day, there's no time to prepare a Thanksgiving dinner.

 Those are obstacles, but not insurmountable ones.
 First, many Americans here shift their celebrations from Thursday to Saturday, when they have the time needed to prepare the dinner.
 Also, for those who don't have family here, a Saturday celebration makes it easier to invite over a few Irish friends to take part in Thanksgiving.
 (Just because it's not a holiday here, doesn't mean Irish people will turn down a nice big dinner and a couple glasses of wine.}